 Board members should treat each other with courtesy, and endeavour to work together in a cooperative and collaborative manner, in good faith and in a spirit of mutual trust and respect.

-It is hoped that disputes will not arise, but if they do, the ARB Board has approved a complaints procedure to deal with such issues.
+It is hoped that disputes will not arise, but if they do, there is a complaints procedure which can be invoked.

 5.5.8 Working with Staff

 ARB Board members are responsible for the staff that the Board engages, and therefore should treat all members of staff with respect and courtesy.
-Not only is this an important requirement for any employer, it also helps to ensure that staff carry out their work smoothly and efficiently in accordance with the Scheme of Decision Making without interference.
-There are a range of performance measures to enable the Board to hold the Executive to account for their performance and the performance of the staff.
+Not only is this an important requirement for any employer, it also helps ensure that staff carry out their work smoothly and efficiently in accordance with the Scheme of Decision Making without interference.
+A range of performance measures is available to enable the Board to hold the Executive to account for their performance and the performance of the staff.

 5.6 Conflict of Interest